susconnor/AWS-CloudFormation-HomeLab/README.md

 ![Create Template](images/p4.png)

 Create a stack, I named mine LabStack.
 AWS will begin assigning resources to the stack.
-If everything was done correctly, you will see **CREATE_COMPLETE** in green.
+If everything is done correctly, you will see **CREATE_COMPLETE** in green.
 If there's an issue with a resource, it will say **ROLLBACK_COMPLETE** in red.
-In this case select Events and exam the likely root cause.
+In this case, select Events and exam the likely root cause.

 ![Stack's resources](images/p55.png)